oneapi-src/level-zero-spec/core/PROG.md

 ```

 # <a name="cnc">Command Queues and Command Lists</a>
-The following lists the motivation for seperating a command queue from a command list:
+The following are the motivations for seperating a command queue from a command list:
 - Command queues are mostly associated with physical device properties, such as the number of input streams.
 - Command queues provide (near) zero-latency access to the device.
 - Command lists are mostly associated with Host threads for simultaneous construction.